Āmiomio Aotearoa

 Āmiomio Aotearoa is a transdisciplinary, multi-partner research project funded by the Ministry for Business, Innovation and Employment (MBIE) and hosted by the University of Waikato.

-Āmiomio Aotearoa is a novel socio-economic concept that is cyclical in nature and regenerative by design.
-Bringing together Mātauranga Māori and western science, the concept aims to move beyond linear extract-produce-use-dispose material and energy flow models in order to optimise the value and use of products, components and materials over time.
+This novel socio-economic concept is cyclical in nature and regenerative by design.
+Bringing together Mātauranga Māori and western science, it aims to move beyond linear extract-produce-use-dispose material and energy flow models to optimize the value and use of products, components, and materials over time.

 How will we achieve this?